MasTec, Inc., is an American leading specialty contractor. The company designs, engineers, and constructs infrastructure…

-A broad term that is used to describe boring that doesn’t go in a vertical straight line, directional drilling is used in the oil and gas industry.
+A broad term that is used to describe boring that doesn’t go in a vertical straight line, the directional drilling process is used in the oil and gas industry.
 Even a vertical well, deviation might be needed to get around a geological formation or a pipe before returning to the planned path.

 The driller might use sidetracking techniques, which is a kind of directional drilling.
 When it comes to conventional drilling for gas and oil, the drill string, drill bit, casing, and pipe all go down in a straight line.
 If the drill operator aims the equipment away from the 180-degree down angle, that would technically be directional drilling.